adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 5. No commented test;
 6. No hanging locators;
 7. No IF statements inside tests;
+8. No assertions inside page object models;
-8. One expect for each test step;
+9. One expect for each test step;
-9. Do not put await inside expect;
+10. Do not put await inside expect;
-10. Do not reload the page, reopen it;
+11. Do not reload the page, reopen it;
-11. Do not check URLs through includes;
+12. Do not check URLs through includes;
-12. Avoid regexp in checks;
+13. Avoid regexp in checks;
-13. Wrap clicks and expectations into a promise;
+14. Wrap clicks and expectations into a promise;
-14. Do not use global variables for page object methods;
+15. Do not use global variables for page object methods;
-15. Do not dispel checks over multiple test scenarios;
+16. Do not dispel checks over multiple test scenarios;
-16. Do not mix different kinds of tests;
+17. Do not mix different kinds of tests;
-17. Test IDs must be unique;
+18. Test IDs must be unique;
-18. Use linters and formatters from the testing (parent) project.
+19. Use linters and formatters from the testing (parent) project.

 ---